EliBrank/atlas-web_front_end/Cookies_local_storage/README.md

 # Cookies and Local Storage

-This project delves into the creation, usage, and management of web cookies.
+This project delves into the creation, usage, and management of web cookies, as well as the other principle client-side data storage systems - local storage and session storage.
 Some specific topics explored include:

   - How to create cookies using Javascript
   - Setting specific settings for cookies